baamenabar/draggable-bookmarklet/README.md

 The plugin will absolute position the selected elements on the page.

-You can get the bookmarklet at [http://code.medula.cl/article_Drag-and-drop-element-bookmarklet.html](http://code.medula.cl/article_Drag-and-drop-element-bookmarklet.html)
+You can get the bookmarklet at [http://code.medula.cl/article_Drag-and-drop-element-bookmarklet.html](http://code.medula.cl/article_Drag-and-drop-element-bookmarklet.html) or in the `gh-pages` branch [http://baamenabar.github.io/draggable-bookmarklet/](http://baamenabar.github.io/draggable-bookmarklet/) where you can also play some with it.